DavidP101/DavidP101.github.io/README.md

 ![quest01](/images/quests.png)
 ![quest02](/images/questui.png)

-A questline actor exists in the world which stores two arrays: 'Active Quests' and 'Completed Quests'.
+A questline actor exists in the world which stores two arrays: 'ActiveQuests' and 'CompletedQuests'.
 On my player controller I keep an active quest index variable which remembers which quest I'm following.
 When a quest is chosen, the objective marker (if there is any) is updated.
 When we get to the last objective in a quest, it's taken out of the active quests array and moved to the completed quests array.

 The quests of the game are stored inside a data table, a quest structure was made to represent each quest.
 Every quest has an array of objectives, a stage to represent where we are in the quest, and a name among other UI related variables.
 Each objective in the objectives array is also represented by a structure.
 This structure among the UI related variables also has a stage, and a string for an event name.